-Of course, the old Ford is in "as is" condition, meaning it is in need of a total restoration.
-During that restoration we are going to substitute its old, clunky, worn out 3-speed transmission with a newer T5 unit from a 92 S-10 Chevy Pickup (using an adaptor to connect it to the original flat head V8).
-Since the T5 utilizes a floor shift and the old tranny was shifted by a column linkage, we've opted to remove the linkage and "re-make" the column as if it always was designed for a floor shift.
+During a Ford pickup restoration, an old, clunky, worn out 3-speed transmission was replaced with a newer T5 unit from a 92 S-10 Chevy Pickup (using an adaptor to connect it to the original flat head V8).
+Since the T5 uses a floor shift and the old tranny was shifted by a column linkage, we've opted to remove the linkage and "re-make" the column as if it always was designed for a floor shift.

 That led to one of those "might-as-well" situations frequently encountered in restoration: since we're going to do some cosmetic work on the column, why not take apart the steering box and do a rebuild while the column is out?
 So, here we are...

 The steering column assembly in the old Ford truck is a simple design.
 We started disassembly at the steering box, after a "serious" cleaning of the exterior with mineral spirits.
 Once the parts came out we cleaned them thoroughly and inspected the worm and segment gear teeth and the ball bearing support.
 Surprisingly, neither showed any measurable wear.

 The first step is to get as much of the grease off as possible.
 A bath in mineral spirits along with some steel wool did the trick.

 Moving on to the column, we removed the steering shaft from the top of the column, noting that the little bearing at the top was completely worn out due to lack of lubrication.
 Once the column was stripped we removed the shift linkage (this was accomplished by a combination of hardware removal and a hacksaw).

 After using a hacksaw to remove the shifter, we used a grinder to smooth out the remaining metal.